vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 NOTE: Wait for the Deployment to successfully complete prior to moving on to the next steps.

-13. Now that the servers are built, and the deployment is complete, let's verify the servers are up and running properly.
+13. Now that the servers are built, and the deployment is complete, let's verify the servers are up and running properly...

 14. In the Azure Portal, open the **HOLRG,** and locate the Public IP Address **hackathonPublicIP**.
 Click on the blade to open.